franknmungai/react-hackathon/docs/11-socket.io-server.md

 },
 ```

-This creates a command we can us to start our server.
+This creates a command we can use to start our server.
 In your terminal, navigate to the folder for this project and run `npm start`.
 This starts our server on `localhost:5000`.
 You should see this message printed in your terminal once the server starts

 ```
 Server running on port 5000
 ```

-## Managing our games
+## Managing the games

 Before we start working on real-time messaging, let's first create some functions to manage our players and games in `src/game.js`.
-All of our games will be stored in an object where the key is the id of the game `gameID` and the value is an array of the two players in that game.
+All of our games will be stored in an object where the key is the _id_ of the game `gameID` and the value is an array of the two players in that game.
 Each game(key) will have only two players connected.
 We can also have multiple games happening concurrently.

 Example